duncanbradley/thesis/conclusion.md

 Garcia-Retamero and Galesic (2010) - however, people’s understanding of relative differences is improved when foreground information in presented within the context of background information (in bar charts and icon arrays).

-**In the same study where they look at truncated line charts, Lauer and O’Brein also explore 3D pie charts which distort the actual expression of numbers.
-They fail to distinguish between charts that misrepresent values, and those that simply present a certain view.**
+In the same study where they look at truncated line charts, Lauer and O’Brein also explore 3D pie charts which distort the actual expression of numbers.
+They fail to distinguish between charts that misrepresent values, and those that simply present a certain view.

 Although not empirically tested, a suggestion for avoiding misinterpretation of truncated line charts involves introducing additional blank space below plotted data (Gagnon, 2018).

 However, this risks conveying the magnitude of differences as smaller, potentially diminishing viewers’ interpretations of the magnitude of important differences.**

-# Cognitive Models and Visualisation Theories - where would this go? - the classic models haven’t really informed my review or experiment

 Padilla (2018) argues for greater adoption and generation of cognitive models in visualisation research.
 Knowledge of the cognitive mechanisms processes involved in interpreting a particular visualisation helps understand how a suitable experiment can be designed.
 There’s not a single process, but a combination, starting from encoding of basic visual information, top-down and bottom-up processing, through to decision-making.
 See Okan et al. 2012 and 2016 for overview of models